JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 The first returned argument, `fitted_dens`, is an instance of `CustomSpectrumDensity` with the fitted parameters.

-The second returned argument, `backend_result`, is, in case of a MLE fit, the returned object of the optimizer of [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) used to performe the maximization of the likelihood.
+The second returned argument, `backend_result`, is, in case of a MLE fit, the returned object of the optimizer of [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) used to perform the maximization of the likelihood.
 In case of a bayesian fit, via [`BAT.jl`](https://github.com/bat/BAT.jl) as fit backend, the second argument would be samples from BAT.jl.

 ### 5. Plot the fitted Density:

-The package provides a simple plot recipe to plot the fitted density on top of the data through the defined `evaluate` method and the stepsize of the histogram:
+The package provides a simple plot recipe to plot the fitted density on top of the data through the defined `evaluate` method and the binning of the histogram:

 ```@example fitting_hist
 plot(h_sub, st=:step, size=(800,400), label="Spectrum");